 Occasionally the student may determine after the first or second class meeting that he/she needs or wishes to change his/her schedule by adding (enrolling in) and/or dropping (withdrawing from) one or more classes.
 Such changes should not be made, however, without consulting the academic advisor.
-Also, such changes can be made only by using the official Change of Schedule Form and fully processing the change through the Office of the Registrar and the Finance Office.
+Such changes can be made only by using the official Change of Schedule Form (located on MyLMU /Academics/Registrar/Forms) and fully processing the change through the Office of the Registrar and the Financial Aid Office.

-The student may add courses to her/his schedule through the "last day to complete registration" as announced in the Academic Calendar, and after that date there is a \$15 per course fee for adding or dropping courses.
+The student may add courses to her/his schedule through the "last day to complete registration" as announced in the Undergraduate Academic Calendar 2016-2017, and after that date there is a \$15 per- course fee for adding or dropping courses.

-Based on the Academic Calendar regarding dropped courses, there are important deadlines which affect the grade or notation that will appear on the student's academic transcript.
-See the Academic Calendar and take special note of:
+With regard to dropped courses, there are important deadlines which affect the grade or notation that will appear on the student's academic transcript.
+See the Undergraduate Academic Calendar 2016-2017 and take special note of: